 To help you narrow down the field, here’s a list of five important considerations to keep top of mind.

 Type of Work

 In much the same way you wouldn’t hire a plumber to drywall your home, or a paver to install a fireplace, you want to make sure the agency you hire specializes in the type of work you need completed.
 Do you need a full service agency to optimize your company’s SEO, or are you looking for something a little more niche?
 Do you need to increase brand recognition via social media?
 Are you interested in influencer marketing?
 There’s a firm for that.
+Luckily today you can find a marketing agency that’s specialized in your type of business.
+From companies that cater to real estate agencies and medical practices to restaurants and contractor SEO agencies, you’ll surely find your fit.
 As you search for that “perfect fit” request to meet the team members who will be doing the work—not only will this provide you with an opportunity to ask specific questions on how they plan to achieve your goals, it will also allow you to gauge the passion and energy they bring to the task.

 Location, location, location is not only a mantra applicable to the real estate industry.
 If you aspire to hire a well-known international agency over a local firm, there are a few caveats of which you should be mindful.
 The first, is that many of the biggest agencies are often limited to working with companies within major cities in which they have an office.
 This means that if you’re keen to enlist the services of a company based in London, your Toronto-based business better have a presence across the pond.
 A second piece of information to consider is that large firms, generally well known for producing excellent work, are incredibly busy.
 This means that there is a good chance that your account may receive less attention than you feel it deserves.
 Smaller, local firms on the other hand, are often bustling with young professionals eager to cut their teeth and make their mark.
 It isn’t unreasonable to expect a more personal touch when dealing with smaller firms, if this is an expectation you have.